zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab3.md

     > Note that for `pip`, you are required to provide the `pip-compile` header.

-For infrastructure as code, you will start by deploying an S3 bucket to your environment.
-To do this, you can set up some terraform files with infrastructure definitions.
+For Infrastructure as Code, you will start by deploying an S3 bucket to your environment.
+To do this, you can set up Terraform files with infrastructure definitions.
 To do this:

 1. Navigate to your project.